 Hearing aids often partially or entirely block a wearer’s ear canal, making it harder for earwax to migrate out of your ears.

 Changing the hearing aid wax filters every month, replacing domes every two to three months, and replacing hearing aid tubing every four to six months helps minimise earwax blockage and damage to sensitive hearing aid components.

 Check out our guide on hearing aid cleaning and care for more information.]

 The Risks of Earwax Buildup

-If left untreated, excess earwax production can lead to other, more serious problems.
+If left untreated, excess earwax production can lead to other, more severe problems.

 Impacted earwax is one such problem, which can be worsened by additional factors, such as frequent foreign objects put into the ear canal.
 Cotton swabs, earbuds, and hearing aids can all cause impacted earwax.

-It can also be caused by skin conditions, infections, or any of the previously mentioned causes of blockages.
+It can also be caused by skin conditions, infections, or any previously mentioned causes of blockages.

 Overproduction of earwax can form a kind of dam in your ear canal that lets water in but stops it from running out.